sam-glendenning/frontend-interview-task/README.md

 We also ask that you update the readme with answers to the following questions

 1. Given more time, what other changes you would have liked to make?
+   ANSWER: The CSS looks good but may not be entirely robust.
+As the position of the green labels is 'absolute', this may mean it runs into some design problems if other elements are placed in or around it.
+As well as this, the formatting on the bold originalPurchasePrice value looks a little off and I wasn't able to correctly space it out from the rest of the words.
+Given time I could probably fix this with some googling but I didn't want to spend too much time on this.
 2. What UX or design improvements or alterations might you suggest?
 These can be to existing components or completely new ideas.
+   ANSWER: having worked with the Material-UI library extensively, I can recommend it for working with standard components that can be customised and styled heavily while also providing lots of out-of-the-box functionality for handling user interaction via props, onChange functions and various others.
+   I would also suggest sorting the headings and sections into collapsible menus which are closed by default.
+The user can then click on, for example, Mortgage, to expand the details on their mortgage.
+This helps to provide the user with all information on what details they can view without overwhelming them with all of it at once.
+It also means they don't have to scroll far down the page to find the information they want.

 ----